 Berrios renditions, especially those from the high tenor tessitura.

-A native of Bayamon, Puerto Rico, Charles earned his Bachelor’s Degree in Music as a voice major from the University of Massachusetts.
+A native of Bayamon, Puerto Rico, Carlos earned his Bachelor’s Degree in Music as a voice major from the University of Massachusetts.
 He is also a current candidate to receive his Master’s Degree in Education from the American International College at Springfield Massachusetts.
 Mr. Berrios is also a trained actor and is fluent in Spanish, Italian, French and German.

-Charles won 2nd prize at the National Association of Teachers of Singing New York Auditions in the category of Professional / Emerging Artists.
+Carlos won 2nd prize at the National Association of Teachers of Singing New York Auditions in the category of Professional / Emerging Artists.
 He also participated at the G.diVincenzi International Singing Competition in Savona, Italy where he was a finalist.
 Most recently Mr. Berrios participated in the Classical Singer voice Competition and was one of Boston’s district winners.